Using your iPhone to take Better Photos

 4) Editing your Photos with iPhone Apps

-My favorite editing app is hands down Snapseed (click to be take to the Apple app store to see the app).
+My favorite editing app is hands down Snapseed (click to be taken to the Apple app store to see the app).
 There are so many out there that are free and worth trying, though.
 Others I have tried include Adobe Photoshop Express and just the native Instagram editing features, which can be all you need.

 Shanghai, China – taken with iPhone: